Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 1. Go to the CE device menu and click on your own device.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

-2. After that go to gateway and click on cloud gateway.
+2. After that go to gateway and click on CLOUD gateway.
 ![global 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/991733cd-4306-477e-a69e-b75589f4024b)

 3. Then select masquerade in select customer public IP or if there is an IP ID, you select that ID.